U.S. Naval Base Subic Bay: World War II

 By the mid-1930s, the Nazis had taken power in Germany and Japan was beginning to flex its military muscle.
 The United States Congress therefore authorized the release of funds with which to update the Coast Defenses of Manila and Subic Bays.
 President Franklin D. Roosevelt would complement this by ordering the integration of Filipino military forces into the newly created U.S. Army Forces in the Far East.
-General Douglas MacArthur, who had been serving as a military advisor to the government of the Commonwealth of the Philippines and was also Field Marshal of the Philippines, was ordered back to active duty with the rank of Lieutenant General with the title of Commander of the United States Army Forces in the Far East.
+General Douglas MacArthur, who had been serving as a military advisor to the government of the Commonwealth of the Philippines and was also Field Marshal of the Philippines, was ordered back to active duty with the rank of Lieutenant general with the title of Commander of the United States Army Forces in the Far East.

-To prepare for eventual war, Dewey Drydock, which had been at Subic Bay for 35 years was towed to Mariveles Bay, on the tip of the Bataan Peninsula, and scuttled there on 8 April 1942 to prevent the Japanese from deriving benefit from it.
+To prepare for eventual war, Dewey Drydock, which had been at Subic Bay for 35 years was towed to Mariveles Bay, on the tip of the Bataan Peninsula, and scuttled there on 8 April 1942 to prevent the Japanese from using it.

-The 4th Marine Regiment, which had been withdrawn from Shanghai in China, was ordered to withdraw to the Philippines.
+The 4th Marine Regiment, which had been withdrawn from Shanghai, China, was ordered to withdraw to the Philippines.
 The first members of the regiment disembarked from President Madison at Subic Bay early on the morning of 1 November 1941.
 The remainder arrived on 1 December.
 The Marines were housed in temporary wooden barracks and in tents at the naval station and the rifle range.

 The freshly arrived Marines were assigned to provide land defense for Subic Bay.
 Seaward defenses included the batteries at Fort Wint on Grande Island and a minefield, which had been laid off the entrance to Subic Harbor.
 As the Marines built beach defenses, Consolidated PBY-4 Catalinas from VP-101 and VP-102 of Patrol Wing 10, which was stationed at Subic Bay, were conducting daily patrols off Luzon as a response to rumors that the Japanese were approaching the Philippines.
 On 11 December, seven Catalinas had just returned from patrol when Japanese Zeroes appeared and strafed the aircraft.
 One ensign was killed and all Catalinas sank to the bottom of Subic Bay's inner basin.